Free Assessment: How does your inbound marketing measure up?

 Well, the easiest way to answer that is by telling you what you should avoid:

 • If a project is still in progress, it's not case study material.
 You can’t write aspirational case studies, where there is “hope” or “intent” to bring about certain results.
-That would be like Michael Crichton ending Jurassic Park while the dinosaurs were still running around, eating people.
-“Don’t worry, I’m sure someone will get the power back on and save the day.
-The end.”
+Wait for the story to be complete before you start telling it.

 • If your client is not happy with the work you produced, they're not case study material.
-This should be obvious, but given that we were once put in this exact situation (and our client’s client was more than happy to share how unhappy they were during our case study interview), I’m going to throw in this reminder.
+This should be obvious, but I’m going to throw in this reminder anyway.
 When it comes to your case study, you should not be the only one satisfied with what you delivered.
-Even if they are happy, however ...

 • If you don’t have results to share, you don't have case study material.
 It’s that simple.
-So, if you’re still in a pilot phase, waiting for results, hold off.
+So make sure you have the data to back up any story you're telling.

 The best case studies highlight completed work supported by measurable results that show how you solved a problem for a now-happy client.
 Most of all, both you and your client need to be on the same page in considering the products, work, or services you provided were successful.

 Once you’ve identified your case study subject, it’s time to roll up your sleeves and go on a fact-finding mission.
-There are a lot of questions you’ll need to answers before you start working on a draft and you’ll probably need to talk to a number of different people in order to get them.
+There are a lot of questions you’ll need to answer before you start working on a draft, and you’ll probably need to talk to a number of different people in order to get them.

 For example: